| Title: | A Simple Router for HTTP and WebSocket Requests |

 405 Method Not Allowed response with the correct Allow header informing

 the client of the implemented methods.
-Assigning a handler to "all"
+Assigning a handler to "all" for

 the same path at a later point will overwrite this functionality.
 Be

-aware that setting this to TRUE
+aware that setting this to TRUE will prevent the request from falling

 through to other routes that might have a matching method and path.